erichedstrom/azure-mobile-apps-node-compatibility/README.md

 Create a new Mobile App using the Azure portal and perform the following tasks:

 * configure a data connection that points to the Mobile Service database
+* configure push settings to use the same configuration as the Mobile Service
 * copy any custom application settings from the Mobile Service to the Mobile App

 If you previously used one of the built in authentication providers, there are